-On FlexEdge devices, the Tunnels section is used to define how many of each kind of VPN tunnel supported by the device should be present in the configuration.
+The Tunnels section is used to define how many of each kind of VPN tunnel supported by the device should be present in the configuration.
 Since tunnels are virtual network interfaces, they are considered part of the Hardware Configuration even though they do not represent physical hardware.
 Up to eight OpenVPN, GRE and IPsec tunnels may be added.